-5.5.1 Q: Will linaro be involved in GlobalPlatform certification/qualification?
+5.5.1 Q: Will TrustedFirmware.org be involved in GlobalPlatform certification/qualification?

-- No we will not, mainly for two reasons.
-The first is that there was a board decision that Security WG in Linaro should not be part of certifications.
-The second reason is that most often certification is done using a certain software version and on a unique device.
+- No, not as of now.
+Most often certification is performed using a certain software version and on a unique device.
 I.e., it is the combination software + hardware that gets certified.
-Since Linaro have no own devices in production or for sale, we cannot be part of any certification.
-This is typically something that the SoC or OEM needs to do. - But it is worth mentioning that since OP-TEE is coming from a proprietary TEE solution that was GlobalPlatform certified on some products in the past and we regularly have people from some member companies running the extended test suite from GlobalPlatform we know that the gap to become GlobalPlatform certified/qualified isn't that big.
+This is typically something that the SoC or OEM needs to do on their own. - But it is worth mentioning that since OP-TEE is coming from a proprietary TEE solution that was GlobalPlatform certified on some products in the past and we regularly have people from some member companies running the extended test suite from GlobalPlatform we know that the gap to become GlobalPlatform certified/qualified isn't that big.